keijiro/KlakNDI/README.md

 To the `dependencies` section:

 ```
+"org.nuget.system.memory": "4.5.3",
-"jp.keijiro.klak.ndi": "1.0.12"
+"jp.keijiro.klak.ndi": "2.0.0"
 ```

-After changes, the manifest file should look like below:
+After the changes, the manifest file should look like:

 ```
 {